AF-Cabouat/PREVis-scales/research code/Replication - PREVis development figures/Notebooks/Readme - Notebooks - Exploratory survey data analysis.md

 ### Python notebooks

 You will need Python 3.9+ to run these notebooks with JupyterLab.
-Install a respective Python environment ( e.g., https://www.python.org/downloads/ or https://www.anaconda.com/download/) as well as the requirements in one go using ```pip install -r requirements.txt``` (using the [`requirements.txt`](/requirements.txt) file in the root of the repository) or use the following commands:
+Install a respective Python environment (e.g., https://www.anaconda.com/download/ or https://www.python.org/downloads/) as well as the requirements in one go by (first, under Windows, installing the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/), then running the command `vs_buildtools.exe --norestart --passive --downloadThenInstall --includeRecommended --add Microsoft.VisualStudio.Workload.NativeDesktop --add Microsoft.VisualStudio.Workload.VCTools --add Microsoft.VisualStudio.Workload.MSBuildTools` in the same directory where you downloaded the Microsoft C++ Build Tools installer, rebooting, and then) using ```pip install -r requirements.txt``` (using the [`requirements.txt`](/requirements.txt) file in the root of the repository) or use the following commands:
 - ```Jupyterlab```: use the ```pip install jupyterlab``` command, or check https://jupyter.org/install
+- under Windows, you also need the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) to be able to install `pandas`
 - ```pandas``` *version 2.0*: use the ```pip install pandas==2.0.0``` command, or check https://pandas.pydata.org/docs/getting_started/install.html
 - ```seaborn``` *version 0.13.1*: use the ```pip install seaborn==0.13.1``` command, or check https://seaborn.pydata.org/installing.html